firoorg/firo/doc/build_windows_wsl.md

             ln -s /mnt/c/Users/<username>/zcoin zcoin

-    After creating link, please check that linked directory has blue font color, which means, that is was successfully linked.
+    After creating link, please check that linked directory has blue font color, which means that is was successfully linked.
 Otherwise check path symbols.
-Error can be cause spaces, uppercase symbols e.t.c...
+Error can be because of spaces, uppercase symbols e.t.c...

 5. Clone git repository into newly created directory and go to the right branch